Kerbas-ad-astra/Stock-Revamp/README.md

 	- Suppressed Squad's new engine models in KSP 1.7 (24-77, Ant, Spider, RV-105, Place-Anywhere 7, Vernor).
 	- Updated USI-LS patch to USI-LS 1.1.
 	- Rearranged files so that users can delete all of the new parts (Part Bin) or revamps of stock parts (PathPatches & Squad).
-- 1.14.0, 02019 11 XX "Terminal Guidance"
+- 1.14.0, 02019 11 11 "Terminal Guidance"
+	- A proper release!
-	- Adapted to new models in 1.8 (new variants of Mk7 Nose cone and S3 fuel tanks, suppressed Squad's new service bay models)
+	- Adapted to new models in 1.8 (new variants of Mk7 Nose cone and S3 fuel tanks, suppressed Squad's new service bay models).
+	- Fixed a bad node location on the 1.25m Heat Shield.

 ## Roadmap